WSpie/small_obj_yolov5/README.md

 # small_obj_yolov5

+Since the customers are all Chinese speaking, I did not add English version.

+All the bounding boxes in the samples are labeled by hands using https://github.com/tzutalin/labelImg

 The train readMe and test readMe are in the repository

 These are the outputs of small triangles detection in Flask\